Phil-Venter/essentio-core/README.md

-# Zen\Core — Minimalist PHP Framework
+# Essentio — Minimalist PHP Framework

-Zen\Core is not designed to impress you with shiny best practices, trendy methodologies, or the approval of coding gurus.
+Essentio is not designed to impress you with shiny best practices, trendy methodologies, or the approval of coding gurus.
 This is raw, minimal PHP built strictly for those who want simplicity, speed, and direct control—no more, no less.

-## Why Zen\Core?
+## Why Essentio?

 Because sometimes you don't want the overhead.
 You don't need the dogma.
 You're tired of the "one size fits all" frameworks loaded with unnecessary features.
-Zen\Core is intentionally stripped down to just what is essential for bootstrapping small PHP projects, both for CLI and web.
+Essentio is intentionally stripped down to just what is essential for bootstrapping small PHP projects, both for CLI and web.

 If you see something here that you don't like, that's fine.
 You have two options:

 - **Don't use it.** Seriously, there are plenty of bloated, convention-riddled alternatives out there.
-- **Change it yourself.** Zen\Core is less than 700 lines of pure, straightforward PHP (excluding comments).
+- **Change it yourself.** Essentio is less than 700 lines of pure, straightforward PHP (excluding comments).
 It won't bite.
 If you want something improved, send a pull request.
 Pull requests speak louder than bug reports.

-## What Zen\Core Gives You
+## What Essentio Gives You

 - Simple and explicit initialization for web or CLI.
 - Minimalistic routing without convoluted abstractions.